 So, supposed your home uses $100 of electricity in a month but your panels produce $80 of power.
 In turn, you would receive a bill for $20.
 If your panels produce more power than your home uses, you get a credit for that difference.

 Net metering offers many advantages for homeowners.
 One is that you don’t need to invest in a storage bank or batteries to hold solar power.
 Two, staying connected to the grid means always having power for your home.
-Three, you can see your savings with solar when you get your bill or credit every month!
+Three, you can see your solar savings when you get your bill or credit every month!

 Also, note that laws affecting solar power and being “off the grid” vary by location and are subject to change.
 Consequently, staying connected to the grid with net metering ensures you won’t need to retrofit your solar panel system in the future.
 You also won’t need to worry about finding room for solar batteries or replacing those over time.

 Alliance Solar is happy to provide this information for those who want to go solar in PA.
-Hopefully you found it helpful!
+Hopefully, you found it helpful!
 If you still have questions or are ready for a FREE consultation, call our expert Pennsylvania solar installation contractors.
-We’re happy to explain solar advantages to you and help you choose the right panels for your home.
+We’re happy to explain solar energy advantages to you and help you choose the right panels for your home.
 For more information, call today!